patdpat/slasher/README.md

     While avoid hitting chracter that you should not supposed to hit.

-**To Play This Game**
+### To Play This Game

-    You have to install python and Arcade library before clone the file to you computer.
+    You have to install python and Arcade library, before clone the game to you computer.